onecommons/vesper/doc/source/spec.rst

 Basic Grammar
 =============

 Below is simplifed representation of the JQL grammar (the formal grammar can be found :doc:`here <grammar>`).
-We'll go through each element and provide sample queries illustrating each feature of the language.
+This reference guide will walk through each element of language and provide sample queries illustrating each feature of the language.
 The queries and sample results are based on the sample json used by the [tutorial] (which, btw, might be a better place to start learning about JQL).

-XXX: A JSONQL consists of a pattern that describes the JSON output.
-It can be a dictionary, a list or a simple value like a string.
+A jsonQL query consists of a "construct pattern" that describes the JSON output, which can be any JSON type: an object, an array or a simple value like a string.
+The syntax for jsonQL construct patterns is:

 .. productionlist::
  query  : `constructobject`
         :| `constructarray`
         :| `constructvalue`
  constructobject : "{" [`label`]
-                 :    (`objectitem` | `propertypair` [","])+
+                 :    (`objectitem` | `abbreviateditem` [","])+
                  :     [`query_criteria`]
                  :  "}"
  constructarray  : "[" [`label`]